juntao/arenztopia/content/news/Issue 15.md

 OCA: How did you come up with Scientism?

 DF: So one day I was sitting in my house and this was back in April, and I was bored out of my mind, and I was reading this news story about a couple of guys who had started this religion which had over 100,000 people in two months.
-So I was like, "This is a great idea!" and I went and drafted some ridiculous and arbitrary ideas for a
+So I was like, "This is a great idea!" and I went and drafted some ridiculous and arbitrary ideas for a religion.
+Then, I published it to the world!

-OCA: Why did you select Vesta and Pallas as the go-to asteroids?

-FN: Well, Vesta is the second-biggest thing, and the biggest asteroid, in the Asteroid Belt.
-So it has a lot of building space.
-It also may have precious metals that we can mine.
-As for Pallas, it's also pretty big, and is confirmed to be chock-full of minerals and precious metals.
+OCA: What is Scientism satirizing?

+DF: Huh, that's a hard one.
+I suppose Scientism is satirizing un-scientific beliefs about our world, things like gods and flat earthers.
+And I think Scientism is also satirizing the fact that people love religion, that people will join a religion having no true idea of what they're getting into.

 OCA: Thank you!
 That's all for today.
 Thanks for coming!

-FN: Thanks for inviting me!
+DF: Thank you, and I hope to see you soon!

 This interview was edited for length and clarity.